 [Sample Issues on Archives Page.]

-•LUMBER MARKET FORECAST...weekly...complete lumber market forecast with one-year projections published Wednesday evenings.
-Includes buying and selling strategies for the coming week that profit from weekly price volatility.
+•LUMBER MARKET FORECAST...weekly...complete lumber market forecast with forward projections published Sunday evenings.
+Includes buying and selling strategies for the coming weeks that profit from weekly price volatility.

 •LUMBER MARKET BLUEPRINT...once monthly...forecast with 30-60-90 day buying and

-bidding strategies, published the last day of each month targeting builders and lumber dealers.
+bidding strategies, published the last day of each month.

 Each publication contains buying and selling strategies that build an advantageous, un-level playing field with a seemingly unfair competitive edge...reducing lumber costs, improving inventory management and sharpening future job bids by anticipating price changes.

 LLG's framing lumber forecasts projects the rise and fall of lumber prices with staggering accuracy.
 Each is a reliable source for answers; for awareness...for additional profits on every transaction.

 Working with commodity lumber prices since 1985, Layman’s Lumber Guide advises buying and selling strategies that beat the lumber market...with an average week to week 86% accuracy.

 A completely independent publication, Layman’s Lumber Guide specializes in forecasting turning dates for the North American softwood framing lumber and oriented strand board markets.
 We anticipate, up to one year in advance, the specific weeks during the year WHEN lumber and OSB highs, lows, hops, skips, and jumps will most likely occur.